Fillmore East – June 1971: John & Yoko and the Mothers

 As an encore on one of the two nights of this Fillmore East appearance John Lennon and Yoko Ono emerged from the wings to play a half hour set with the band.
 This part of the show was released under Lennon's name on a disc called Live Jam, which was included as a bonus disc with Lennon's album Some Time in New York City.
 It can also be heard on Zappa's 1992 release Playground Psychotics.
 It also appears in its complete unedited version, along with the "original" version of "Billy the Mountain", on the expanded triple-LP reissue of Fillmore East and the anniversary set The Mothers 1971, released simultaneously on March 18, 2022.

 Lennon used a copy of the cover of the Zappa album (adding his own red-inked credits to the album's black-ink handwritten ones) to provide liner notes for Live Jam.

 Track listing

-On early CD editions, "Willie the Pimp Part Two" was removed.
+On 1990s CD editions, "Willie the Pimp Part Two" was removed.
 The track was restored on the 2012 CD reissue.